Is anyone else in love with all of the farmhouse entryway bench ideas they keep seeing on Pinterest?

 - Dewalt Table Saw

 Ready, Set, Build

-With the frame up we decided to add some legs to the front just to make it look a little more like a built in.
-We painted it all white and were finished with the base.
+Once the frame was up we did decide to add some legs to the front just to make it look a little more like a built-in.
+We painted it all white and we’re finished with the base.